 How to Prevent Cataracts

-- Regulate blood sugar with the help of a nutrition professional to prevent metabolic syndrome, which is linked to a higher risk of cataract formation.Β
+- Regulate blood sugar with the help of a nutrition professional to support overall health and potentially reduce the risk of cataract formation.

-- Since chemicals in tobacco smoke and environmental toxins (including radiation) increase the risk of cataracts, avoid or minimize exposure
+- Since chemicals in tobacco smoke and environmental toxins (including radiation) may increase the risk of cataracts, consider minimizing exposure

 [signup]